microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Execution.InvariantCultureWarning

-When evaluating rules inside a Linux CI host, if invariant culture is used, a warning is shown by default.
+When evaluating rules inside a CI host, if invariant culture is used, a warning is shown by default.
 You can suppress this warning if you set the culture with `-Culture` or the `Output.Culture` option.

 This warning can also be suppressed by using: